takaczapka/js-logo-with-examples-from-local-folder/README.md

-Start static files http server (https://www.npmjs.com/package/http-server) - it lets to serve static *logo* files from logo/ folder.
+Start static files [http server](https://www.npmjs.com/package/http-server) - it lets *logo* files which live in *logo/* folder to be served at <http:localhost:8080>.

-Start it with:
+Start it with: `./run.sh`.
-> ./http-server/bin/http-server --cors logo

 *jslogo* (https://github.com/inexorabletash/jslogo) is modified to show contents of folders served by *http-server* starting at *http://localhost:8080*.
-Open jslogo/index.html in browser (ideally Chrome).
+Open jslogo/index.html in browser (ideally Chrome): `open jslogo/index.html`.